AMID Logo

 • Weapons of all kinds

-• Sipping Dangerous and Hazardous goods is restricted, subject to approval and special procedures.
+• Sipping Dangerous and Hazardous goods is restricted and subject to approval and special procedures.

-If you pack in used boxes, erase all former shipping labels and marks, especially if it relates to dangerous goods or hazardous materials.
+If you pack in used boxes, erase all labels and marks, especially those relating to dangerous goods or hazardous materials.

-We’re continuously reviewing inquiries for shipping from the USA different kinds of motor vehicles by LCL.
-Unfortunately, any motorized vehicle that requires DMV (U.S. Department of Motor Vehicles) registration, such as automobiles, motorcycles, mopeds, ATVs, jet skis, etc., are not permitted for shipping from the USA with LCL freight.
-It is because the United States Customs does not recognize ocean freight carriers’ terminals (CFS) as exam sites for motor vehicle inspection.
+We continuously review inquiries to send various types of motor vehicles overseas from the USA by LCL.
+Unfortunately, any motorized vehicle requiring DMV (U.S. Department of Motor Vehicles) registration, such as automobiles, motorcycles, mopeds, ATVs, jet skis, etc., cannot ship from the USA with LCL.
+This is because the United States Customs does not recognize ocean carriers' terminals (CFS) as examination sites for motor vehicle inspections.

 No motor vehicles